Abdominal wall Hernia

 Abdominal Wall Hernias: Expert Care for a Lasting Repair

-Abdominal wall hernias are a common condition that can significantly impact your daily life, causing discomfort, pain, and functional limitations.
-While some hernias may be small and relatively asymptomatic, others can lead to severe symptoms and complications.
-Surgery is often necessary to restore normal function and prevent progression of what can be a debilitating problem.
-At Upper Edge Surgery, Dr. Goutham provides a comprehensive assessment and personalised surgical solutions to ensure the best possible outcome for each person
+Abdominal wall hernias are a common yet often misunderstood condition that can significantly impact your quality of life.
+While some hernias may be small and relatively asymptomatic, others can cause persistent discomfort, pain, and even life-threatening complications.
+Surgery is frequently the most effective solution to restore normal function and prevent the progression of this potentially debilitating condition.
+At Upper Edge Surgery, Dr. Goutham offers a comprehensive, patient-centred approach to hernia care, ensuring personalised surgical solutions that deliver lasting results.

 What is an Abdominal Wall Hernia?

-An abdominal wall hernia occurs when internal tissues or organs protrude through a weakness or defect in the abdominal muscles.
-This can create a visible bulge that may enlarge over time and cause discomfort.
-Hernias can develop due to increased abdominal pressure, previous surgery, injury, or even a congenital weakness of the abdominal wall.
+An abdominal wall hernia occurs when internal tissues, such as fat or part of an organ, protrude through a weakness or defect in the abdominal muscles.
+This can result in a visible bulge, which may grow over time and cause varying degrees of discomfort or pain.
+Hernias can develop due to a combination of factors, including increased abdominal pressure, previous surgeries, trauma, or congenital weaknesses in the abdominal wall.

 Common Types of Abdominal Wall Hernias

-• Umbilical Hernia: Develops near the belly button and is often seen in infants but can also occur in adults.
+Umbilical Hernia: These hernias develop near the belly button and are often seen in infants.
+However, they can also occur in adults, particularly those who are overweight, pregnant, or have had multiple pregnancies.

-• Epigastric Hernia: Appears in the midline between the bottom of the ribs and the belly button.
+Epigastric Hernia: These hernias appear in the midline of the abdomen, between the bottom of the ribs and the belly button.
+They are often small and may not cause significant symptoms, but they can still require surgical intervention.

 Symptoms and When to Seek Treatment

-• Pain or discomfort, especially when lifting, coughing, or straining
+Pain or discomfort, particularly when lifting, coughing, or straining

-• Worsening discomfort over the day, especially with prolonged standing
+Worsening discomfort over the course of the day, particularly with prolonged standing or physical activity

 Comprehensive Assessment and Surgical Planning